 The Winter House, by Joan MacCracken is the heartwarming fictional tale of four single women in their seventies who spend the five months of winter living together in rural Maine.
 They make this choice for companionship, sustainability, and cost-savings.
+This book highlights many of the same benefits of shared housing that we talk about here on our blog.

 How It Starts